Gradient-7788/EmoDetect_MelSpec/README.md

 All these notebooks were run on Jupyter Notebook with the appropriate settings, all links to these publicly avalaible notebooks are located in the cooresponding folders.

-The division of methodology, and the cooresponding location of code:
+The division of methodology, and the corresponding location of code:
 1. Dataset Preprocessing: ./PreprocessingInput/
 2. Generation of spectrograms and integration of pipeline:
     1. For Multiclass classification task: ./FineTuneCNNs/Multiclass/ contains code of fine tuning of the various different models